D1mk4Novikov/FuzzyNeuralNetwork/README.md

 ### Check installation

-To verify correctly installed Node.js and.
-NPM type the following commands in terminal
+To verify correctly installed Node.js and NPM type the following commands in terminal

 ```bash
 node --version